 Editors should have declared policies on advertising in relation to the content of the journal and on processes for publishing supplements.

 Misleading advertisements must be refused, and Editors must be willing to publish criticisms, according to the same criteria used for material in the rest of the journal.

 Conflict of interest

 - A complaint may be referred to COPE by an author, reader, reviewer, Editor or publisher.
-Cases may only be referred if the Editor/journal in question is a member of COPE.

 - In the first instance complaints against an Editor should be made directly to him or her in writing.
 If the complaint is not resolved satisfactorily, it should be passed to the Editor’s overseeing body or ombudsman where one exists.
 Only complaints that have been through the journal’s complaint’s procedure can be referred to COPE.
 In referring a complaint to COPE, all relevant correspondence should be enclosed.

 - COPE will accept referrals made within six months of the journal completing its own complaints procedure.
 COPE may consider cases outside this time period in exceptional circumstances.